Juan S. Alano Memorial Hospital

-Juan S. Alano Memorial Hospital, Inc., a non-stock, non profit organization, duly registered with the Securities and Exchange Commission, is an accredited healthcare institution by the Department of Health and the Philippine Health Insurance Corporation.
-This institution caters to the healthcare service needs of the locality spanning the four (4) municipalities of the province namely: Maluso, Lantawan, Sumisip, and Tipo-Tipo, as well as the Cities of Lamitan and Isabela where it is located.
+Juan S. Alano Memorial Hospital, Inc., a non-stock, non-profit organization, duly registered with the Securities and Exchange Commission, is an accredited healthcare institution by the Department of Health and the Philippine Health Insurance Corporation.
+This institution caters to the healthcare service needs of the locality spanning four municipalities of the province namely: Maluso, Lantawan, Sumisip and Tipo-Tipo, as well as the cities of Lamitan and Isabela where it is located.

 History

-The Juan S. Alano Memorial Hospital, Inc. was established in 1953 by its founder, first Assemblyman of Zamboanga Province to the National Assembly of the Philippine Commonwealth (1936–1941), and Congressman of the same at the 1st Philippine Congress (1946–1949), Don Juan S. Alano after recognizing the fact that the province was in need of a healthcare institution which caters to the underprivileged people of the community.
+The Juan S. Alano Memorial Hospital, Inc. was established in 1953 by its founder, first Assemblyman of Zamboanga Province to the National Assembly of the Philippine Commonwealth (1936–1941), and Congressman of the same at the 1st Philippine Congress (1946–1949), Don Juan S. Alano.
 With donated land given by the Basilan Estate, Inc. another company owned by Cong.
 Alano, and with the assistance of Dr. Jaime O. Rivera, his son-in-law and proprietor of the Rivera Hospital at Proj.
 4, Quezon City, construction and training of the hospital and its medical staff started early in 1952.

 The institution was then named and established as the Basilan Hospital, aimed at providing affordable healthcare service to the community as a non-stock, non-profit and charitable institution.
-Among the earliest medical directors of Basilan Hospital was Dr. Jesus Licad, father of world-class pianist Cecile Licad.
-He was joined by what was dubbed as "St. Luke's Nurses" all of whom were locals and Zamboanga residents who worked and trained at St. Luke's Hospital in Quezon City.
-One of the pioneering "St. Luke's nurses", Mrs. Isnaira Alcantara, has since been retained by the hospital as an honorary consultant way beyond her retirement years.

-In 1959, with the efforts of the founder himself, the Basilan Hospital School of Midwifery was finally established, aimed at providing the educational needs of cultural minority groups as well as to train personnel to render specialized services in the field of midwifery.
+In 1959, the Basilan Hospital School of Midwifery was finally established, aimed at providing the educational needs of cultural minority groups as well as to train personnel to render specialized services in the field of midwifery.

-After the demise of the founder in 1966, Basilan Hospital was named after its founder and since then was known as Juan S. Alano Memorial Hospital, Inc., from then on the institution continued to provide affordable healthcare services for the public.
-Currently the institution is duly accredited by the Department of Health as a Level 2 Category Hospital with an authorized bed capacity of fifty (50).
+After the death of the founder in 1966, Basilan Hospital was named after its founder and since then was known as Juan S. Alano Memorial Hospital, Inc. Currently the institution is duly accredited by the Department of Health as a Level 2 Category Hospital with an authorized bed capacity of fifty (50).
 It is also accredited with the Philippine Health Insurance Corporation as a Secondary category hospital with an authorized bed capacity of thirty (30).
-It is likewise a full-fledged member of Philippine Hospitals Association (PHA) and the Private Hospitals Association of the Philippines (PHAP).
+It is a member of the Philippine Hospitals Association (PHA) and the Private Hospitals Association of the Philippines (PHAP).